rsinha/libmoat/README.md

 Note that running SGX programs requires an Intel CPU with SGX instructions enabled.
 If this is not available, you can install SGX driver in simulation mode.

-To learn how to use libmoat, experiment with a sample application written using libmoat e.g. apps/testSCC/client
+To learn how to use libmoat, experiment with a sample application written using libmoat e.g. [client](apps/testSCC/client) and [server](apps/testSCC/client)

 # Read more